J&J Medical Connect

 <0.001e

-Abbreviations: CI, confidence interval; IL-17Ai, interleukin 17A inhibitor; KM, Kaplan-Meier; SC, subcutaneous; TNFi, tumor necrosis factor inhibitor.
+Abbreviations: CI, confidence interval; IL-17Ai, interleukin-17A inhibitor; KM, Kaplan-Meier; SC, subcutaneous.

-bWeighted Cox proportional hazard models were used to compare the risk of discontinuation between the weighted SC TREMFYA and SC IL-17Ai groups.
+bWeighted Cox proportional hazards models were used to compare the risk of discontinuation between the weighted SC TREMFYA and SC IL-17Ai groups.

-cPatients at risk of having the event are patients who have not had the event and have not been lost to follow-up at that point in time.
+cPatients at risk of experiencing the event were those who had not experienced the event and were not lost to follow-up at that point in time.

 dP-values were determined using a Chi-square test.